 Cryopreservation is a method that gives men and women under cancer treatment the chance to become parents.
 Both radiotherapy and chemotherapy destroy egg- and sperm-making stem cells, and increase the likelihood for passing a genetic abnormality to offspring.
 This is the reason why cancer patients should choose to freeze their gametes before getting started with the treatment.

-FAQs from users: 'Until what age a woman is fertile?', 'To what extent do environmental factors affect fertility?', 'How can the most fertile days to get pregnant be calculated?', 'Can sperm motility be improved?', 'Can you increase your sperm count quickly?', 'Can the results of fertility tests vary over time?' and 'Is there a way to preserve fertility naturally?'.
+FAQs from users: 'Until what age a woman is fertile?', 'To what extent do environmental factors affect fertility?', 'Should men freeze their sperm to preserve their fertility?', 'How can the most fertile days to get pregnant be calculated?', 'Can sperm motility be improved?', 'Can you increase your sperm count quickly?', 'If I preserve fertility will I remain fertile?', 'Can the results of fertility tests vary over time?', 'Does lifestyle have an impact on fertility?', 'Is there a way to preserve fertility naturally?' and 'Can a man's fertility be damaged after chemotherapy?'.